kuttaineh/unknotted/README.md

 ### How shall the social contract be defined?
 Governments are for establishing and maintaining order.
 States are about conferring privilege.
 If you doubt the last statement then, consider the lobbying industry.

 For several hundred years some [Classical Liberals](https://youtu.be/iU-8Uz_nMaQ) have been working to remove state enabled privilege.
-It's the hope of this author that expanding the recognized rights of wo|men to include an explicit portion of nature universally would resolve not only conflicts between people but also enable the same to always have a fallback position in any negotiation.
+Recognizing a new inherent right to an explicit portion of nature universally would resolve not only conflicts between people but also enable the same to always have a fallback position in any negotiation.
 For more, see [Classical liberalism and three of its founders: explained](https://bigthink.com/thinking/classical-liberalism-explained/).

 ### With regard to government
 From where does the power to set and grow government come?
 As time progresses does the locus of control remain with citizens: the families and communities they represent; or, does it migrate into the state enabled legal fictions which are corporations and unelected bureaucracies?